Ranger Creek Ranch

 Q: What clothes do I need?

 A: Clothes suitable for warm and very cold weather.
 The temperature here can drop dramatically in a short time when weather fronts come in so layers of clothing is recommended to regulate your thermostat.
 Camo and scentloc clothing and scent loc spray, snake boots or chaps are highly recommended.
+Hunter Orange is not required.

 Q: Do I need a hand held light?